-The subject property has access to potable water through Brevard County.
+The subject property has access to potable water through Brevard County, and will need a septic system.
 The nearest sewer connection is approximately 1,445 feet southwest at US Highway 1 and Main Street.

 Environmental Constraints

 Summary of Mapped Resources and Noteworthy Land Use Issues: